fhnw-bacnet-it/ase/README.md

-# Application Service Element
+# BACnet/IT Application Service Element

+This repository contains the BACnet/IT communication stack.

-Consider the GitHub Page under https://github.com/fhnw-BACnet-IT/fhnw-BACnet-IT.github.io
+See the GitHub Page under https://fhnw-bacnet-it.github.io to get a tutorial on how to use it.